 1. It’s been a part of the English landscape for a long time!

-Windsor Castle has stood for more than a millennium, and at present, it is the Queen’s residence.
-However, it was once built as a fortress of sorts for William the Conqueror.
+Windsor Castle has stood for more than a millennium.
+It was built as a fortress for William the Conqueror.
 Fascinatingly, it has endured centuries of sieges and attacks, making it one of the most successful fortified strongholds in England.
-No wonder the Queen enjoys staying there!
+No wonder the Queen enjoys staying here!

 You’ll find that Queen Mary’s dollhouse is a popular fixture here.
 It is thought to be one of the biggest of its kind, offering a full wine cellar, running water and energy supplies.
 There’s even a library you can actually read from, too!

 4. Monarchs are laid to rest here.

 Windsor Castle is actually a popular burial site for monarchs over the years.
 It’s thought that at least ten former kings were buried here, including Henry VIII, who lies in St George’s Chapel.

 The Castle is a fantastic employer for fans of art, literature, and culture.
 There are many people who work in the Castle to help curate and look after its extensive libraries, as well as to help welcome guests on guided tours.